PGR301-2021/04-cd-part-2/README.md

 ```

 Make sure that the application is up and running

+If you like the terminal
 ```
 curl localhost:8080
 ```
-Or, select "Tools > Preview > Preview running application" in the Cloud 9 UI.
+Or, select "Tools > Preview > Preview running application" in the Top menu bar of the Cloud 9 UI.

 You will now create a Dockerfile to package the spring boot app into a container.
 Note that this is a multi stage docker file.
 Read up on how they work here; https://docs.docker.com/develop/develop-images/multistage-build/

+Copy this content into a file called ```Dockerfile``` in the same directory as the cloned source code.
+The file should be a sibling to the ```src``` directory where the Java code is.

 ```dockerfile
 FROM maven:3.6-jdk-11 as builder